-Morning or Afternoon Get-Togethers for Parents
+Morning Coffee with Ronit Get-Togethers for Parents

-Since Covid-19, we have provided opportunities to get together outdoors in the mornings or afternoons.
-These coffee hours provide an informal opportunity for parents to get to know one another and share questions and anecdotes about children, parenting etc. Parents can either stay for the duration of the hour or drop in for shorter periods of time.
+We provide opportunities to get together outdoors in the morning.
+These coffee hours provide an informal opportunity for parents to get to know one another and share questions and anecdotes about children, parenting, etc..
+Parents can either stay for the duration of the hour or drop in for shorter periods of time.